slyon/ubuntu-maintainers-handbook/PackageMerging.md

 * New Ubuntu will be `1.4-2ubuntu1`
 * `-v` should here be set to `1.3-1ubuntu2`
   * Thereby the .changes file will include `1.4-1`, `1.4-2`, and `1.4-2ubuntu1`
-  * That represents all the changes that happened from the perspective of a Ubuntu user that will upgrade from `1.3-1ubuntu2 to `1.4-2ubuntu1`
+  * That represents all the changes that happened from the perspective of an Ubuntu user upgrading from `1.3-1ubuntu2 to `1.4-2ubuntu1`

 If sponsoring a merge or any other upload for someone else, please remember the need to sign their upload with your key.
-See[Sponsor a package](Sponsorship.md#sponsor-a-package) for more information about that.
+See [Sponsor a package](Sponsorship.md#sponsor-a-package) for more information about that.
 Furthermore just like you the sponsor needs to know about e.g. setting `-v` right and using `-sa` when needed.
 If in doubt, coordinating with them will